Decapeptide-12 (topical) (200mg)

 Decapeptide-12 and Solar Lentigo

-Decapeptide-12 and Anti-aging
+Decapeptide-12 and Cell Aging

 One study looked at the potential of Decapeptide-12 on sirtuin gene expression levels in keratinocyte progenitors.(8) The researchers used RT-PCR to measure the impact of Decapeptide-12 on seven Sirtuin genes and cellular viability and proliferation after 72-hour incubation with various concentrations of Decapeptide-12.
 The results suggested that Decapeptide-12 possibly increased the transcription of several Sirtuin genes, including SIRT1, SIRT3, SIRT6, and SIRT7, with reportedly reduced cytotoxicity.
 The researchers reported that “ decapeptide-12 increased transcription of SIRT1 by 141 ± 11% relative to control cells, whereas levels of SIRT3, SIRT6, and SIRT7 were increased by 121 ± 13%, 147 ± 8% and 95± 14%, respectively.”